Awale-Abdi/Powerbi-nyc-taxi-operations-revenue-dashboards/README.md

-<h1 align="center">NYC Taxi Operations & Revenue Intelligence Dashboard – Power BI Report on Demand, Monetization & Data Quality</h1>
+<h1 align="center">NYC Taxi Data Analysis Dashboards | Power BI Revenue & Operations Insights</h1>

 This solo-developed **Power BI analytics project** analyzes ~**49 million records** to uncover patterns in **demand, revenue generation, operational efficiency, and data quality**.

 I **built the entire poject in a single day** to validate that I could **rapidly execute a full business intelligence pipeline** from raw data ingestion to executive-level reporting in a real-world setting.
+Wanted to test how much I had mastered Data Analysis utilizing Power BI and am proud of my work on this project.

 The final project integrates **Amazon S3 (Parquet storage)** with Power BI, applies a **star-schema data model**, and delivers **three interactive dashboards** designed for executive decision-making.
 The final output includes a **full executive report** highlighting key insights, limitations, and actionable business recommendations.

 ## 🎯 Objective

-To design an end-to-end business intelligence solution that answers:
+To design an end-to-end business intelligence solution that answer the following hypothetical questions from an executive team:

-- How are **trip demand and revenue evolving over time**?
+- How are trip demand and revenue trending over time?
-- Is performance driven by **volume or monetization efficiency**?
+-  Is performance driven by trip volume or revenue per trip (monetization efficiency)?
-- Where do **operational inefficiencies** exist across time and geography?
+-  When does peak demand occur, and are resources aligned accordingly?
+-  How does performance vary across boroughs (volume, revenue, efficiency)?
+-  Which areas are underperforming or inefficient, and why?
+-  What are the dominant payment behaviors, and are there data gaps?
-- What **data quality issues** limit visibility and decision-making?
+-  Are there data quality issues (e.g., Unknown categories) impacting decision-making?

 ## 📁 Project Scope

 - **Execution Approach**:
   - Rapidly done from start of a work day until the end to demonstrate a firm command of Data Analytics & Business Reporting utilizing Power BI
-- **Dataset**: NYC Yellow Taxi data (~49M records, 12 months of Parquet files)
+- **Dataset**: NYC Yellow Taxi data (~49M records, 12 months of Parquet files)  | Link to data: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 - **Storage**: Amazon S3 (connected to Power BI)

 - **Modeling**: